 Winter Weather in Queenstown

 During winter, Queenstown’s weather can vary quite a lot.
-One day it’ll be sunny and you’ll be walking around in a light sweater, and then the next you’ll be bundled up in full winter gear and still be cold!
-It’s best to be prepared for anything (yes, it will even rain in the winter in Queenstown.)
+One day it’ll be sunny, and you’ll be walking around in a light sweater, and then the next you’ll be bundled up in full winter gear and still be cold!
+It’s best to be prepared for anything (yes, it will even rain in the winter in Queenstown).

 It’s also important to remember that it is always considerably warmer in Queenstown than up on the mountains or ski fields.
-Don’t be fooled if your warm while walking to grab breakfast in Queenstown before a day up at the hill, it will be much colder when you get up there!
-It also doesn’t snow that much in Queenstown itself, and if you want to see snow during the winter months in Queenstown, you’ll likely have to drive up to a higher elevation (top of the Crown Range Road or at The Remarkables ski field are your best bets.)
+Don’t be fooled if you’re warm while walking to grab breakfast before a day up at the hill, it will be much colder when you get up there!

 Expect temperatures on the mountains to be around 10 degrees cooler than in Queenstown itself.
-In fact, on average you can expect the ski fields to sit at around -4 degrees Celsius (25 Fahrenheit) during the winter, with the coldest temperatures of -10 (14 Fahrenheit) and highest of +2 C (36 F) during the day.
+In fact, on average you can expect the ski fields to sit at around -4 degrees Celsius (25 Fahrenheit) during the winter, with the coldest temperatures of -10 (14 Fahrenheit) and the highest of +2 C (36 F) during the day.

 35 Things to do in Queenstown in Winter